CS207-G5/cs207-FinalProject/README.md

   * Have the class return an object that has member methods which can be called on just the concentrations alone.
   * Write new tests for all of the above.
+  * Update model doc to reflect all of the above (for example, things are going to change in the way we run this code, so the *Basic Usage and Examples* section will have to change).